Noeska/illegiblesemantics/projects/proj-2.md

 ![Thrash Metal](..\assets\img\projects\proj-2\thrash.jpg)

 ## Teutonic Thrash Metal
 As a genre, Teutonic Thrash Metal has a distinct German character, and a few notable exceptions aside, this is reflected in the kind of logos bands in this genre have.
-Like 1980s U.S. Trash logos, Teutonic Thrash logos are extremely angular, wth fixed angles, but with way less emphasis on symmetry, and the letters are generally more blocky in shape.
+Like 1980s U.S. Trash logos, Teutonic Thrash logos are **extremely angular, wth fixed angles**, but with way **less emphasis on symmetry**, and the letters are generally **more blocky in shape**.

 ![Teutonic Thrash Metal](..\assets\img\projects\proj-2\teutonic.jpg)